Estimated reading time: 7 minutes

 Step Two: Learn From Professionals

 The best way to learn about a new career path is to speak directly to people already in the field.
-Contact local treatment centers and ask to set up appointments with alcohol and drug counselors so you can hear about their experience.
+Contact local treatment centers and ask to set up appointments with alcohol and drug counselors so you can hear about their experiences.

 Step Three: Complete Your Education